wonkodv/hanstool/README.md

 *   Completion for Commands, their arguments, and simple python statements
 *   Frontends: They ask the user for input, offer completion and offer a few functions to the commands.
-    *   CLI: This one is really almost a shell
-    *   A little Window
-    *   Hotkeys: (Probably runs paralell to anotherone) which has systemwide hotkeys for some commands
-    *   a Daemon: listens on a socket for commands. commands can be sent with `python -m ht3.client "command 1" "command 2"`.
-        Only on UNIX.
-    *   Awesome WM Client: A piece of lua that runs `ht3.client` is coming really soon!
-    *   more are easily implemented
 *   Plattform aware functions. depending on the executing os, a different set of functions is made available in the Namespace.
 For example in windows, there is the `MessageBox` function, taken right out of user32.dll, under linux, there isnt.